KeithPinson/ProjectEulerForScala/README.md

-# Project Euler; Scala Solutions
+# Check Your Project Euler Solutions
-This is a little library to test your [Project Euler](https://projecteuler.net) solutions, using Scala.
+This is a little library to test your [Project Euler](https://projecteuler.net) solutions using Scala.
 I put it together a few years ago but think someone might still find it useful.

 Its main feature is that you can run Specs2 to check your answers.
 It will only test the problems that you